 The CRA is a federal law enacted in 1977.
 The law encourages banking institutions to help meet the credit needs of the communities in which they operate, specifically to benefit low- and moderate-income individuals and areas.
 Financial institutions receive a rating based on their investments, service, and loans to these individuals and areas, determined by an examination covering a three-year period.

-“We are extraordinary stewards, builders, and sustainers of the community we are so incredibly fortunate to have here in Sioux Falls and the surrounding areas we serve,” FNB Chief Executive Officer (CEO), Bill Baker, said.
+“We are extraordinary stewards, builders, and sustainers of the community we are so incredibly fortunate to have here in Sioux Falls and the surrounding areas we serve,” FNB Chairman Bill Baker said.

 “The Bank emphasizes the importance of reinvesting in the community while allowing us as employees to step out of our comfort zones and gain a greater appreciation for the world around us,” Christion said.